ykarmesh/website/content/project/RL-AD/index.md

 Interesting observations: we found that doing IRL was a good way to find the optimal relative weights for the different reward terms if we asked the discriminator to simply provide us with the coefficients (instead of coming up with a single scalar reward!).

-Links to slides for a talk my amazing collaborator Gunshi Gupta gave on this project: https://docs.google.com/presentation/d/1AGcBNlH7KY8BCs1n61UKNR-X-VbYdSNj_8dTMCfdUGI/edit?usp=sharing
+Links to slides for a talk my amazing collaborator, Gunshi Gupta gave on this project: [Link](https://docs.google.com/presentation/d/1AGcBNlH7KY8BCs1n61UKNR-X-VbYdSNj_8dTMCfdUGI/edit?usp=sharing)